 The concept of the MRDP emerged from a series of meetings and task force reports to the General Assembly and the Governor's urging that Rhode Island as a whole needed to do a better job in marine and coastal resources management.
-In 2004, the Rhode Island General Assembly found that staff agency collaboration was not at the level required to meet the challenges and take full advantage of the opportunities offered to the state as it looked to the future.
-They also recognized that there was insufficient state level integration among the policies and actions of four key actors: the Department of Environmental Management (DEM), the Coastal Resources Management Council (CRMC), the Department of Administration (DOA) and the Economic Development Corporation (EDC).
+In 2004, the Rhode Island General Assembly found that state agency collaboration was not at the level required to meet the challenges and take full advantage of the opportunities offered to the state as it looked to the future.
+As a result, a suite of legislation was passed in 2004.
+One of these statutes called for CRMC to formulate and adopt a marine resources development plan in cooperation with four key actors: the Department of Environmental Management (DEM), the Coastal Resources Management Council (CRMC), the Department of Administration (DOA) and the Economic Development Corporation (EDC).
 Intentional design of our coastal and marine economies is essential for Rhode Island to be competitive as a vibrant economy and to provide a quality environment for its growing population.
 Since the 1970s, the state has had a robust regulatory framework in place that supports such intentional design, however greater benefits could accrue from enhanced integration and coordination through proactive planning.
+The MRDP is not a regulatory document and does not replace or supercede the existing regulatory program as codified in the Rhode Island Coastal Resources Management Program regulations or in Special Area Management Plans.
+An overview of the entire coastal program is shown in Table 1.